kocurvik/rd/README.md

 This repo contains code for paper "Are Minimal Radial Distortion Solvers Necessary for Relative Pose Estimation?" (arxiv: TBA, doi: TBA)

+## Update - PoseLib integration

+The best performing solvers including the proposed sampling solvers have been merged into the [official PoseLib dev branch](https://github.com/PoseLib/PoseLib/tree/dev).

 ## Installation

 Create an environment with pytorch and packaged from `requirements.txt`.